 A popular model to consider when we are creating a local development environment.
 Tools such as Vagrant and Veewee will make the entire process easy and fast.
 Using these tools will provide certain benefits like

-Spin up and shutdown the environment on demand basis.
+- Spin up and shut down the environment on a demand basis.

 Container orchestration is all about Provisioning, scheduling, and managing containers at scale, mainly in a large environment.
 Platforms like Kubernetes, Docker Swarm, and KAAS .. etc each have their own specific methodologies for container management.

 Service discovery helps applications and (micro)services recognize each other within a network.
 The main objective of service discovery tools is, it will store the state of application health in its local store and help to register and de-register the active and inactive instances.
 Below are some of the Service discovery tools to refer to.

 If you are setting up your DevOps infrastructure, You have to have better monitoring to observe how the app and infra are behaving, Detection and alerting when some things go wrong, Majorly useful to debug and gain insight on production issues.
 Consider below tools list and narrow down your options based on your requirements

 In simple terms, logging refers to recording all kinds of event information to diagnose a system.
 An example would be access logs for a microservice application.
 These are significant because we want to know what is accessing our systems and when errors are triggered.
 So it is not a normal operating condition but it will help us to troubleshoot issues.